aspose-total/Aspose.Total-Products/total/en/android-java/conversion/docx-to-pps/_index.md

 otherformats: POTX POWERPOINT POTM POT PPTM PPT PPSX PPSM ODP PPTX
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert DOCX to PPS in Android Apps or online" h2="DOCX to PPS conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert DOCX to PPS in Android Apps or Online App" h2="DOCX to PPS conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}
 Are you an Android developer looking to add a document conversion feature to your application?
 [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
 In order to convert DOCX file to PPS, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOCX file format to HTML.
 After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPS.